hardim11/ebustl-to-ttml/readme.md

 * ebustl - a very basic STL reader, it does not manipulate the subtitles, rather just reads the file to structures processing later.
 * ttmlgenerate - this is where the interpretation of the Cues is performed and where all the styling is applied.

+A very basic command line app is included in ./cmd/stl-to-ttlml

+## CLI usage
+### Compile

+    cd ./cmd/stl-to-ttml/
+    go build ./stl-to-ttml.go

+### Single File
-A very basic commanline app is included in ./cmd/stl-to-ttlml which can convert a single suppied file to TTML e.g. (when compiled)
+convert a single suppied file to TTML e.g. (when compiled)

-    ./stl-to-ttml subs_test_with_audio_v1.stl output/subs_test_with_audio_v1.ttml
+    ./stl-to-ttml subs_test_with_audio_v1.stl subs_test_with_audio_v1.ttml

-alternatively, you can run it without pre-compiling e.g.

-    go run ./stl-to-ttml.go subs_test_with_audio_v1.stl output/subs_test_with_audio_v1.ttml
+### Folder once or continuously
+To process a single folder once, you can use the "folder" mode and provide the source and destination folders;

+    stl-to-ttml -mode=folder ./scan-in ./scan-out

+If you wish to leave the process running and scan every "x" number of seconds, you can add an interval parameter and also a folder to move processed files to e.g.

+    stl-to-ttml -mode=folder -interval=10 ./scan-in ./scan-out ./processed

+Note that for folder scans, only files with a `.stl` extension will be picked up.
+I haven't put much error handling and so the continuous scan may not be reliable if it hits an issue with a file.

 ## Improvements, Errors